borgmatic

 Start with PEP 8.
 But then, apply the following deviations from it:

-borgmatic code uses the Black code formatter, the Flake8 code checker, and the isort import orderer, so certain code style requirements will be enforced when running automated tests.
+borgmatic uses the Black code formatter, the Flake8 code checker, and the isort import orderer, so certain code style requirements are enforced when running automated tests.
 See the Black, Flake8, and isort documentation for more information.

 Continuous integration